32′ 1977 Westsail “ISLAND SONG”

 • Horizon VHF radio with receiver.

 Mast and Rigging: Cutter rigged.
 Factory built aluminum mast and main boom.
 Staysail boom is replaced by staysail sheeting system with self-tailing winches on top of the cabin for better sail control.
 Standing rigging from stainless steel wire include: four forward stays, backstay, two running backstays, two upper shrouds, four lower shrouds.
 Mast is stepped in a tabernacle with two heavy bolts across the mast (acting as additional pair of spreaders).
 All halyards are led aft to the cockpit through clutches and winches on the top of the cabin.
 Harken roller furling system for working jib and spinnaker.
 Winches include: Four big self-tailing winches for jib and spinnacker sheets, two winches for halyards on top of the cabin, separate winch on cabin top for main halyard, winch on the mast for halyard from roller furling jib, winch on the mast for topping lift.

 Sails: Sails inventory include exiting main, jib and spinnacker sails that are all in great condition and two new jib and spinnacker sails.

 • 45 lb.
 Manson plow anchor with roll bar,

 • Maxwell electric anchor windlass with hundreds of feet rope / chain combination

 • Safety equipment: lifejackets, horseshoe lifering, Lifesling overboard system, flares, two fire extinguishers, stainless boarding ladder.

-• Spear, fishing poles, vacuum paced food and much more
+• Spear, fishing poles, vacuum sealed food and much more

 Location: Hawaii, Hilo